 Research links, and a few tips, for visual resources and old media.
+Part of Cutlock & Co’s Research links set of pages.
+Further suggestions welcome.

 - British Newspaper Archive – the digitised British Library collection is also gradually being added to FindMyPast and Genes Reunited.
 There is a charge.